Developer Guide

 Design Considerations

-Aspect: What attributes the delete
+Aspect: What attributes the delete command can delete by

 -